ZippyMagician/ayr/specs/README.md

 # Specs of ayr
-*Todo: Formatting of sections, expand once more things implemented*

 What follows is an in-depth look at the specs of the `ayr` array language, so any individual can gain knowledge of how the language works.

 ## Table of Contents